Manual handling of loads: Pivoting

-Two People Lifting
+Two people lifting

-When handling materials which exceed the weight that a single person can handle, the use of two people to carry or lift the load can help reduce injury.
+When handling heavy materials that exceed an individual's lifting capacity, experts suggest working with a partner to minimize the risk of injury.
+Two people lifting or carrying the load not only distributes the weight evenly but also utilizes their natural lifting capacity, reducing the chances of strains or sprains.
+Proper communication between partners is necessary for coordination during the lift, ensuring the safety of both the participants, the goods being carried, and the surrounding environment.

 Legislation

 In the UK, all organisations have a duty to protect employees from injury from manual handling activities and this duty is outlined in the Manual Handling Operations Regulations 1992 (MHOR) as amended.

-The Regulations define manual handling as "... any transporting or supporting of a load (including the lifting, putting down, pushing, pulling, carrying or moving thereof) by hand or bodily force".
+The regulations define manual handling as "[...] any transporting or supporting of a load (including the lifting, putting down, pushing, pulling, carrying or moving thereof) by hand or bodily force".
 The load can be an object, person or animal.

 In the United States, Occupational Safety and Health Administration (OSHA) is the governing body which regulates workplace safety.
 OSHA does not have a standard which sets a maximum allowable weight that employers must follow.
 However, manual materials handling may fall under Section 5(a) which is often referred to as the General Duty Clause.
-The OSHA general duty clause states “Each employer—shall furnish to each of his employees employment and a place of employment which are free from recognized hazards that are causing or are likely to cause death or serious physical harm to his employees…"
+The OSHA general duty clause states "Each employer—shall furnish to each of his employees employment and a place of employment which are free from recognized hazards that are causing or are likely to cause death or serious physical harm to his employees..."